-Mitti supports fullscreen output on multiple displays, even with Corner Pinning and Edge Blending applied.
+Mitti supports output on multiple displays, Blackmagic Decklink & UltraStudio cards, NDI and Syphon, even with Corner Pinning, Edge Blending, Timecode Overlays or Color Matte applied.
 You can find the Video Output Window in the Output menu.
-This window is where you can setup the output displays, and there should be always at least one screen added where Mitti can render content in fullscreen.
+This window is where you can setup the Outputs, and there should be always at least one screen added where Mitti can render content in fullscreen.

-To toggle fullscreen rendering on/off, you can use CDM+F key combination or there is also a menu item in the Output menu.
+To toggle activate rendering on Outputs on/off, you can use CDM+F key combination or there is also a menu item in the Output menu.

 The Video Output Window consists of 3 parts, discussed in more detail below:

 The top part of the Video Output Window is where you can setup the key parts of your screens setup.
-A screen setup in Mitti is defined by rows and colums of screens, which is often represents how you place projectors and other displays physically, and also related to how Mitti will span content between displays and projectors if needed.
+A screen setup in Mitti is defined by number of outputs - rows and columns of outputs, which is often represents how you place projectors and other displays physically, and also related to how Mitti will span content between displays and projectors if needed.

-You can set the number of screens you want to use by either selecting an existing value - something like presets for common 2xWide, 3xWide setups, etc. - from the Screens: popup, or by selecting a Custom number of rows and colums of screen.
+You can set the number of screens you want to use by either selecting an existing value from the popup, or by clicking the Advanced button you can set number of rows and columns of screens.

 When enabled, Mitti will displays a Test Card on all video output displays which could be useful setting warping, edge blending and identify outputs.

 By default Mitti duplicates to video content to all displays, but if you enable the Span Across Displays option, instead of duplication the content Mitti will span that across displays.
 This is the setting you should turn on if you are working with double/triple or super-wide(-height) content.